 - 1. Compare the major insect orders - 2.
 Discuss insects external and internal structure - 3.
 Summarize the nutritional value of insect - 4.
 Identify insect orders that are important to wildlife diet - 5.
 Analyze the different impact insects have on animal and environmental health - 6.
 Compare and contrast the different type of disease transmission - 7.
 Discuss strategies for pest control, animal disease control and wildlife management - 8.
 Judge and critique scientific literature related to insects and wildlife interaction - 9.
 Create presentations on insect-vectored diseases that are involved in the regulation of animal populations - 10.
-Employ databases to find relevant journal articles related to insects and wildlife - 11.
 Create a digital collection of 10 insect orders